KnapsackPro/docs.knapsackpro.com/_posts/2021-02-17-how-to-build-knapsack-pro-api-client-from-scratch-in-any-programming-language.md

 * Send headers with the client name and client version in each request to the Knapsack Pro API.
 You should add `KNAPSACK-PRO-CLIENT-NAME` and `KNAPSACK-PRO-CLIENT-VERSION` [headers in each request](https://github.com/KnapsackPro/knapsack-pro-core-js/blob/0f44c6a3daa369cd4353e315abbf5539295289ea/src/knapsack-pro-api.ts#L81,L84).
 Note that the Knapsack Pro Core (`@knapsack-pro/core`) is just a core library so it means the actual client name and version should be defined in the Knapsack Pro Test Runner client (`@knapsack-pro/jest`) and provided as an [argument to the Knapsack Pro Core](https://github.com/KnapsackPro/knapsack-pro-jest/blob/e6eca4868df9379ce17fe5df865302b11434803c/src/knapsack-pro-jest.ts#L30,L31) so when the Core client sends requests to the Knapsack Pro API it will use proper client name and version.
 Please use [semantic versioning](https://semver.org/).

 * When a request to the Knapsack Pro API fails then it should be repeated 3 times.
-  * There are exceptions when a [response status indicates a failure](https://github.com/KnapsackPro/knapsack-pro-core-js/blob/0f44c6a3daa369cd4353e315abbf5539295289ea/src/knapsack-pro-api.ts#L68,L70) and then the request should never be repeated:
+  * There are exceptions when a [response status indicates a failure](https://github.com/KnapsackPro/knapsack-pro-core-js/blob/0f44c6a3daa369cd4353e315abbf5539295289ea/src/knapsack-pro-api.ts#L68,L70) - in these cases the request should never be repeated:
     * When response status is `400` then it means request params error.
     * When response status is `422` then it means validation error.
     * When the response status is `403` then a free trial period ended.